babicb/babicb.github.io/research.md

 layout: page
 title: Research
 ---
-Hello!
 You will find below a list of publications and works in progress, followed by a general overview of my research.

 **Publications**
 	1. A Theory of Epistemic Risk